August 2018. California.

 On the way back we stopped for 15 minutes at the Corning Supercharger, mainly to pick up another bottle of Road Trip Red at the Olive Pit.
 Our total trip was 385 miles; the car reported using 83 kWh for the drive; Supercharging cost $16.90 and could not have been more simple.
 No worries about range, and we managed to fit everything we needed in our Model 3.
 A longer camping trip for my family in the Model 3 would probably require a 2 inch hitch and a cargo tray…. so I’m seriously considering that for now.

 The California wildfires of 2018 were ferocious.
 Many lost their lives, and thousands lost their homes, livelihoods, and possessions.
 Making a direct link between the fierce wildfires of recent years, climate change, and pollution requires extensive research.
 But, the evidence is undeniable that we need to reduce our impact on the environment as quickly as possible.
-Reducing carbon emissions by driving an EV is one way to have an impact today.
+Reducing carbon emissions by driving an EV is one way to make an impact today.
 Working together we can each do our part to safeguard the future.
 It is absolutely necessary that we care for the Earth in the same way we care for cherished possessions.